-The Hundred finals weekend - all you need to know
+The Hundred finals - all you need to know & how to follow

 As well as the Hundred trophy, there are also plenty of individual awards on the line.

-Buttler looks set to take home the gong for men's top run-scorer having hit 298 so far - 85 more than anyone else who is playing this weekend.
-The women's competition is much closer, with just 32 runs separating the top five, all of whom are in action.
+Buttler looks set to take home the gong for men's top run-scorer having hit 380 so far - 167 more than anyone else playing in the final.
+The women's competition is much closer, with just 56 runs separating the top six, with four of them in action.

-Brave spinner Georgia Adams looks set to end as top wicket-taker, with Fire seamer Ismail and Superchargers spinner Wareham five behind her tally of 16.
+Litchfield is second, 34 behind current leader Tammy Beaumont, while Brave's Maia Bouchier, Wyatt and Mandhana are still in contention.

-Mills leads the men's bowling charts with 15 and will be confident of staying out in front if he leads Brave to glory.
+Brave spinner Georgia Adams looks set to end as top wicket-taker, with Superchargers spinner Wareham five behind her tally of 16.

-How to watch on TV and across the BBC
+Tymal Mills leads the men's bowling charts with 16 and is six wickets clear of anyone playing in the final.

-However you want to keep updated with The Hundred this weekend, the BBC has it covered.
+How to watch on the BBC

-Both finals are live on BBC Two, BBC iPlayer and BBC Sport online, with coverage starting at 14:00 and running until 21:30 on Sunday.
+However you want to keep updated with The Hundred finals, the BBC has you covered.

-The women's eliminator is also live on the BBC on Saturday from 14:15.
+Both games are live on BBC Two, BBC iPlayer and BBC Sport online, with coverage starting at 14:00 and running until 21:30.

-You can also hear radio commentary on all four matches on BBC Sounds, while the BBC Sport website and app will host the TV and radio coverage alongside live text updates, video clips and analysis.
+You can also hear radio commentary on both matches on BBC Sounds, while the BBC Sport website and app will host the TV and radio coverage alongside live text updates, video clips and analysis.

-The commentary team across TV and radio includes Isa Guha, Alison Mitchell, Melissa Story and Henry Moeran, with expert analysis from the likes of Suzie Bates, Carlos Brathwaite, Sophie Devine, Michael Vaughan, Tash Farrant, Phil Tufnell and Steven Finn.
+The commentary team across TV and radio includes Isa Guha, Alison Mitchell, Melissa Story and Henry Moeran, with expert analysis from the likes of Hartley, Mills, Michael Vaughan, Tash Farrant, Suzie Bates, Carlos Brathwaite, Sophie Devine, Phil Tufnell and Steven Finn.

-Finals day at Lord's will include also a performance in between the two matches by Brit Award winners Rudimental.
+Finals day at Lord's will include a performance between the two matches by Brit Award winners Rudimental.

 - 'They were regarded as the elite of the criminal world': Get onboard the story of The Great Train Robbery, told by a journalist who reported on it in 1963